9 Medical Reasons Your Short-Term Memory Is Getting Worse

 Having trouble with retrieving a short-term memory isn’t as serious as being unable to store them.
 “The storage problem is a serious problem, and you should see a neurologist,” he says.

 Blood flow is good for your brain—it keeps it young.
 “Exercising boosts blood flow to your brain.
 If you stay active, you’ll have a better memory,” says Daniel G. Amen, MD, author of Memory Rescue: Supercharge Your Brain, Reverse Memory Loss, and Remember What Matters Most.
 Dr. Lyden suggests daily exercise and it doesn’t have to be intense.
 “A half-mile or mile run daily is better than a 10-mile run one day a week,” he says.

 With the legalization of recreational marijuana in some states, many people assume that the drug isn’t harmful.
 However, Dr. Amen calls this a toxin that impairs memory.
 “Marijuana lowers every area of the brain and ages it.
 On average, pot smokers have brains three years older than non-smokers,” he says.
 Alcohol abuse can also harm your memory.

 Mental health conditions

 People tend to miss their own depression.
 But if you’re suffering from depression, anxiety, or chronic stress, get help or your memory can also pay the price.
 “These conditions may all hurt the brain,” says Dr. Amen.
 Getting relief will not only improve your life and outlook but save your brain.
 (Here are 8 hidden signs of depression to watch for.)

 Lack of sleep

 When considering short-term memory loss causes, poor sleep is a big one.
 “If you don’t sleep seven hours a night or more, you’ll be in trouble.
 Your brain cleans itself at night.
 When you don’t get enough, it’s like the trash crew didn’t come to clean up,” says Dr. Amen.

 Lyme disease is transmitted through a tick bite, and causes early symptoms like fever, chills, headache, and fatigue, according to the Centers for Disease Control and Prevention (CDC).
-Later on, some people also may notice short-term memory problems.
+Later on, without treatment, some people also may notice short-term memory problems.
 Dr. Amen points out this may include trouble with attention, focus, and organization.